-The Graduation Project spans all three IDE master programmes, which makes several people and departments are involved in procedures, rules and regulations of the course.
-Continuing on those already explained in this manual, some additions and summaries are presented in this chapter.
+The Graduation Project spans all three IDE master programmes, which makes that numerous people and departments are involved in procedures, rules and regulations of the course.
+Continuing on those that are already explained in this manual, some additions and summaries are recorded in this chapter.